-The Kentucky Chamber's 2021 Legislative Agenda outlines the business community's top legislative priorities for the upcoming session of the Kentucky General Assembly.
-These priorities will help chart a path toward a more competitive Kentucky with a focus on recovering from the current economic crisis.
+The Kentucky Chamber's 2022 Legislative Agenda outlines the business community's top legislative priorities for the upcoming session of the Kentucky General Assembly.
+These priorities will help chart a path toward a more competitive Kentucky with a focus on building the foundations for the Commonwealth's economic future.

-PILLAR I: A HEALTHY, EDUCATED AND SKILLED WORKFORCE
+बाह्य PILLAR I: A HEALTHY, EDUCATED AND SKILLED WORKFORCE